If you're looking for the best AR glasses out there, we've got you covered right here.

 If you're looking for an excellent pair of AR glasses to use for work, then the Lenovo ThinkReality A3s should be a rather useful choice.

-What these glasses allow you to do is create a large, wide virtual monitor that can be used for working alongside a laptop or phone so you can see what you're working without any need for one of the best ultrawide monitors, or multiple smaller ones.
+What these glasses allow you to do is create a large, wide virtual monitor that can be used for working alongside a laptop or phone so you can see what you're working on without any need for one of the best ultrawide monitors, or multiple smaller ones with some.

 To this end, the ThinkReality A3's make use of a per-eye resolution of 1920x1080 and feature 200 nits of brightness, which should make images and work clear, as well as rather sharp too.